BrilworksarrowBlogarrowProduct Engineering

 Artificial intelligence is a topic of widespread discussion today, with everyone from professionals to the general public talking about its potential impact on our lives and jobs.
 With so much conversation, we frequently encounter many terms such as machine learning, NLP, generative AI, prompt, large language models, etc.

-This article will list essential terms to help you understand AI terminology better.
-Whether you're a business owner or an enthusiast eager to learn about artificial intelligence, this article will improve your understanding.
+Whether you're a business owner or an enthusiast eager to learn about artificial intelligence, this glossary will help you better understand generative AI terminology and concepts.

 AI has existed since the 1950s; however, many people were unaware of this transformative technology until the 2020s.
-It was not widespread until the launch of ChatGPT, which took the Internet by storm by reaching millions of users in just five days, a feat that took Instagram, Netflix, and Spotify months and years.
+It was not widespread until the launch of ChatGPT, which took the Internet by storm by reaching millions of users in just five days—a feat that took Instagram, Netflix, and Spotify months or years.

-Now, several AI-powered tools are available for content marketers, designers, and business owners, taking humans' productivity and creativity to the next level.
-With their growing popularity, netizens are getting confused.
+Now, several AI-powered tools are available for content marketers, designers, and business owners, taking productivity and creativity to the next level.
+With their growing popularity, netizens are also getting confused with new AI terminology.

 Neural networks are inspired by neurons that make decisions in a manner similar to the human brain.
 Neurons are cells in the brain that transmit data throughout the body.
 A neural network consists of interconnected nodes that process and learn from data.